roganhamby/emeraldelephant/docs/index.md

 Feel free to contact me on Twitter @roganhamby or file a request through Github issues.

-Future topics:
-* November 2022 Identifying empty bibs
-* December 2022 Identifying a point of time for a state of an item.
-* January 2023 Finding encoding issues in MARCXML.
-* February 2023 Creating a heat map with circulation data.
-* March 2023 Extracting data from MARC aka Holdings Data Not Available during Import
-* April 2023 Copy visibility

 For those looking for other Evergreen resources:

 * [Evergreen WIKI](https://wiki.evergreen-ils.org/doku.php)